 - Drag your silhouette between the two rulers so that the tip of the nose touches the first ruler.
 Adjust the size of the silhouette by dragging a corner to make the back of the head touch the second ruler.

 - File: Save the document and print it.

-- Cut out the silhouette and trace with white or light-colored pencil on black poster board.
+- Cut out the profile along the lines.
 Make sure you keep enough space under the neck to attach it to the body at the same place as the arms.